-When the CernVM-FS client and server packages are also installed and set up as a stratum 0, it's possible to use the gateway machine as a master publisher (for example to perform some initialization operations on a repository, before a separate publisher machine is set up).
-To avoid any possible repository corruption, the gateway application should always be stopped before starting a local repository transaction on the gateway machine.
+When the CernVM-FS client and server packages are also installed, it's possible to use the gateway machine as a "master" publisher, reserved for performing some initial repository transformations, before a separate publisher machine is set up.
+To avoid any possible repository corruption, the gateway application should always be stopped before opening a repository transaction on the gateway machine.